 Recent studies reveal that having a handful of pecans can be good for your heart.
 A study was conducted at the Jean Mayer USDA Human Nutrition Research Center to dig deeper into the link between pecans and heart health.

-The study used 26 healthy yet overweight or obese men and women to study the effects of adding pecans in their diet for four weeks (1).
+The study used 26 healthy yet overweight or obese men and women to study the effects of adding pecans in their diet for four weeks.
 There was also a control group that was also investigated over the four weeks.
+After four weeks, the groups switched diets – this is called a crossover study design.

-The diets for both groups had low fiber, vegetables, and fruit count.
-However, the calorie content, carbs, and total fat levels were kept constant (1).
-After the four weeks, it was found that the participants who had a diet with pecans had improved insulin sensitivity (1).
+The diets for both groups had low fiber, vegetables, and fruit count (a typical American diet).
+However, the calorie content, carbs, and total fat levels were kept constant – the intervention diet just had 15% of total calories replaced by pecans (1).
+After the study ended, it was found that the pecan-rich diet improved markers of insulin sensitivity (1).

 Want to build an attention-grabbing bubble butt, blast away fat that’s stored in all the wrong places, spring-clean your diet, turn back the clock on your skin, skyrocket your self-confidence and shatter your insecurities?
 Check out the BetterMe app and set this plan in motion!